thuya-cms/thuya-cms.github.io/docs/basics/terminology/content-field-definition.md

 - Array
 - Group

+!!! note
     Besides ensuring that the content will match the type these content field definitions will not validate anything additional.
 However new content field definitions can be created inheriting from any of these, containing more specific restrictions for the content.

 ## Types

 ### Text

 Content field definition for simple text values.
-`Example: "This a a text."`
+`Example: "This a text."`

 ### Numeric